Chan-Matthew/Android/README.md

   Activities - Going from one activity to another (Activity Cycle not there yet)

 <p>
-  SimpleCalculator - Working calculator mostly for experiementing and getting comfortable with Android Studio
+  SimpleCalculator - Working calculator mostly for experimenting and getting comfortable with Android Studio